Equations and Inequalities Terms

 Distributive PropertyThe rule where multiplication of numbers distributes over addition and subtraction: a (b ± c) = ab ± ac.
 Start distributin' the news.

-EquationAn expression that states the equation of two algebraic expressions.
+EquationA string of mathematical symbols and/or variables that states the equality of two algebraic expressions.
 Equations: bringing expressions together since 1931.